 Just like most cities’, NYC’s Chinatown is one long chain of Chinese restaurants and supermarkets.
 Order a batch of dumplings, sesame pancakes or steamed buns for take out and enjoy them in nearby Columbus Park.
 Back in Gangs of New York times, this picnic would have meant your last supper.
 Nowadays, Columbus Park is a peaceful and popular meeting point for the Chinese community.

-Fuel up: One of my favorite culinary discoveries in New York City was soup dumplings.
-These little pockets of dough are filled with chicken or meat broth, for an explosion of flavor.
+Fuel up: Soup dumplings are one of my favorite culinary discoveries in New York City.
+These little pockets of dough are filled with chicken or meat broth, creating an explosion of flavor.
 Joe’s Shanghai has some of the best in town.

 Little Italy & Nolita